Amila3951/restaurant_ammersee/README.md

 *   **Functionality:**
     *   **Menu Navigation:** The "Our Menu" button directs visitors to the menu page, where they can explore the restaurant's culinary offerings in detail.
     *   **Conditional Booking:** The "Book a table" button dynamically adjusts its behavior based on the user's authentication status.
-        *   **Authenticated Users:** If the user is logged in, the button directs them to the reservation form to seamlessly book a table.
+        *   **Authenticated Users:** If the user is logged in, the button directs them to the reservation form to book a table.
         *   **Guests:** If the user is not logged in, the button redirects them to the login page, prompting them to authenticate before proceeding with a reservation.

 The home page is designed to give visitors a quick and engaging overview of Restaurant Ammersee.
 It's the perfect starting point for exploring the website and discovering all that the restaurant has to offer.